bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Different modules require different stream types for input and output.

-A module receives data from input streams from TCP or Kafka.
+A module receives data from input streams from TCP sockets or Apache Kafka.

 Within the platform, the data is transported to and from modules via T-streams.
 It is a native streaming type for SJ-Platform that allows exactly-once data exchange between modules.